auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-In this context, self-documenting cryptography aims to make password hashes and comparable authentication materials to be _traceable_ or _useless_ after they have been stolen by an evesdropper.
+In this context, self-documenting cryptography aims to make password hashes and comparable authentication materials to be _traceable_ or _useless_ after they have been stolen by an evesdropper, Eve.

 Let's say Alice is an IT administrator works for Acme Corporation, Inc. The basic idea is to add "this password is for Acme Corporation, Inc." as a tag